a

 (1) We currently use the following social media plug-ins: Facebook

 We use the so-called two-click solution.
 This means that when you visit our site, no personal data is initially passed on to the providers of the plug-ins.
-You can recognize the provider of the plug-in by the marking on the box above its initial letter or the logo.
+You can recognize the provider of the plug-in by the mark on the box by its first letter or logo.
 We give you the opportunity to communicate directly with the provider of the plug-in via the button.
-Only if you click on the marked field and thereby activate it, the plug-in provider receives the information that you have accessed the corresponding website of our online offer.
-In addition, the data mentioned under § 3 of this declaration will be transmitted.
+Only if you click on the marked field and thereby activate it, the plug-in provider will receive the information that you have called up the corresponding website of our online offer.
+In addition, the data referred to in § 3 of this declaration will be transmitted.
 In the case of Facebook and Xing, according to the respective providers in Germany, the IP address is anonymized immediately after collection.
-By activating the plug-in, personal data will be transmitted from you to the respective plug-in provider and stored there (for US providers in the USA).
-Since the plug-in provider collects data in particular via cookies, we recommend that you delete all cookies via the security settings of your browser before clicking on the greyed-out box.
+By activating the plug-in, your personal data is transmitted to the respective plug-in provider and stored there (in the case of US providers in the USA).
+Since the plug-in provider collects data in particular via cookies, we recommend that you delete all cookies via the security settings of your browser before clicking on the greyed out box.

-(2) We have no influence on the collected data and data processing operations, nor are we aware of the full scope of the data collection, the purposes of the processing, the storage periods.
+(2) We have no influence on the data collected and data processing processes, nor are we aware of the full scope of the data collection, the purposes of the processing, the storage periods.
 We also have no information on the deletion of the collected data by the plug-in provider.

 (3) The plug-in provider stores the data collected about you as usage profiles and uses them for the purposes of advertising, market research and/or needs-based design of its website.
-Such an evaluation takes place in particular (also for users who are not logged in) to display needs-based advertising and to inform other users of the social network about your activities on our website.
-You have the right to object to the creation of these user profiles, whereby you must contact the respective plug-in provider to exercise this right.
+Such an evaluation is carried out in particular (also for users who are not logged in) for the purpose of displaying needs-based advertising and to inform other users of the social network about your activities on our website.
+You have the right to object to the creation of these user profiles, whereby you must contact the respective plug-in provider to exercise this.
 Through the plug-ins, we offer you the opportunity to interact with the social networks and other users, so that we can improve our offer and make it more interesting for you as a user.
 The legal basis for the use of the plug-ins is Art.
 6 para.
 1 sentence 1 lit. f GDPR.

-(4) The data transfer takes place regardless of whether you have an account with the plug-in provider and are logged in there.
-If you are logged in to the plug-in provider, your data collected by us will be assigned directly to your existing account with the plug-in provider.
-If you press the activated button and, for example, link the page, the plug-in provider also stores this information in your user account and communicates it publicly to your contacts.
-We recommend that you log out regularly after using a social network, but in particular before activating the button, as this allows you to avoid being assigned to your profile with the plug-in provider.
+(4) Data is passed on regardless of whether you have an account with the plug-in provider and are logged in there.
+If you are logged in to the Plug-in Provider, the data you collect with us will be directly assigned to your existing account with the Plug-in Provider.
+If you press the activated button and, for example, link to the page, the plug-in provider also stores this information in your user account and shares it publicly with your contacts.
+We recommend that you log out regularly after using a social network, but especially before activating the button, as this will prevent you from being assigned to your profile with the plug-in provider.

-(5) Further information on the purpose and scope of the data collection and its processing by the plug-in provider can be found in the following data protection declarations of these providers.
+(5) Further information on the purpose and scope of data collection and its processing by the plug-in provider can be found in the data protection declarations of these providers provided below.
 There you will also find further information about your rights in this regard and setting options to protect your privacy.

-(6) Addresses of the respective plug-in providers and URL with their data protection information:
+(6) Addresses of the respective plug-in providers and URL with their data protection notices:

 Integration of Google Maps

 (1) On this website we use the offer of Google Maps.
-This allows us to display interactive maps directly on the website and enables you to conveniently use the map function.
+This allows us to show you interactive maps directly on the website and allows you to use the map function comfortably.

 (2) By visiting the website, Google receives the information that you have accessed the corresponding subpage of our website.
-In addition, the data mentioned under § 3 of this declaration will be transmitted.
-This happens regardless of whether Google provides a user account through which you are logged in or whether no user account exists.
+In addition, the data referred to in § 3 of this declaration will be transmitted.
+This is done regardless of whether Google provides a user account through which you are logged in or whether there is no user account.
 If you are logged in to Google, your data will be assigned directly to your account.
-If you do not wish to be associated with your profile on Google, you must log out before activating the button.
-Google stores your data as usage profiles and uses them for the purposes of advertising, market research and/or needs-based design of its website.
-Such an evaluation takes place in particular (even for users who are not logged in) to provide needs-based advertising and to inform other users of the social network about your activities on our website.
-You have the right to object to the creation of these user profiles, whereby you must contact Google to exercise this right.
+If you do not want to be associated with your profile on Google, you must log out before activating the button.
+Google stores your data as usage profiles and uses it for the purposes of advertising, market research and/or needs-based design of its website.
+Such an evaluation is carried out in particular (even for users who are not logged in) for the purpose of providing needs-based advertising and to inform other users of the social network about your activities on our website.
+You have the right to object to the creation of these user profiles, whereby you must contact Google to exercise this.

-(3) Further information on the purpose and scope of data collection and its processing by the plug-in provider can be found in the provider’s privacy policy.
+(3) Further information on the purpose and scope of data collection and its processing by the plug-in provider can be found in the provider’s data protection declarations.
 There you will also find further information about your rights in this regard and setting options to protect your privacy: http://www.google.de/intl/de/policies/privacy.
 Google also processes your personal data in the USA and has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.

 We use external service providers (processors), e.g. for the dispatch of goods, newsletters or payment processing.
-Separate order data processing has been concluded with the service provider in order to ensure the protection of your personal data.
+A separate commissioned data processing agreement has been concluded with the service provider in order to ensure the protection of your personal data.

 We work with the following service providers: